Acting President of Russia: 1999–2000

-After Yeltsin's resignation on 31 December 1999, Prime Minister Vladimir Putin became the acting president until election.
+After Yeltsin resigned on 31 December 1999, Prime Minister Vladimir Putin became the acting president until the election.
 A snap election was held in March 2000 and was won by Putin.
 He officially took office of President on 7 May 2000.

 Legislative gap

-The Russian Constitution does not explicitly specify who should become acting president if the prime minister is not appointed or is unable to perform his or her duties.
+The Russian Constitution does not explicitly specify who should become acting president if the prime minister is not appointed or cannot perform his or her duties.
 This gap is to some extent filled by the Federal Constitutional Law "About the Government of the Russian Federation", article 8 of which states:

-Accordingly, if it is assumed that the performance of the duties of the president in urgent cases is one of the direct duties of the prime minister, and his deputies are authorized to perform all his duties in case of his absence, the duties of the president should be temporarily assigned to one of the deputy prime ministers in the order of substitution, established by the order of the prime minister.
+Accordingly, if it is assumed that the performance of the duties of the president in urgent cases is one of the direct duties of the prime minister, and his deputies are authorized to perform all his duties in case of his absence, the duties of the president should be temporarily assigned to one of the deputy prime ministers in the order of substitution, established by order of the prime minister.
 However, the legality of the temporary performance of the duties of the president by the deputy prime ministers is groundless, both from practical and theoretical positions.
 So far, these gaps in the legislation have not yet manifested themselves.

 On the other hand, some believe that if the prime minister cannot serve as acting president, the acting president should be the chairman of the Federation Council.
 However, nowhere in the legislation is this fixed.